cliffhall/Fismo/docs/about.md

 ![Fismo](images/fismo-logo.png)

 # About the Project
 Let's say you're a hardcore Solidity nerd.
 You're probably going to want to stick around for want follows.
 If not, suffice it to say that in the process of demonstrating a somewhat esoteric concept, an incredibly [useful protocol](#a-broadly-useful-protocol) emerged.
-You'll want to move on and see what can be done with it.

 If you're still  here, put on your splash goggles, button up your lab coat and let's go...